Textualize/textual/docs/guide/CSS.md

 }
 ```

 The type selector will also match a widget's base classes.
-Consequently a `Static` selector will also style the button because the `Button` Python class extends `Static`.
+Consequently, a `Static` selector will also style the button because the `Button` Python class extends `Static`.

 ```sass
 Static {